isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-04-post-chinese-graphic-artists-in-pre-war-singapore.md

 #### **NOTES**
 [^1]: “Art making in a cultural desert” lecture by Lee Chor Lin on 27 November 2019, part of the lecture series for the exhibition “Living with Ink: The Collection of Dr Tan Tsze Chor” (8 Nov 2019–26 Apr 2020), Asian Civilisations Museum; Lee, C.L.
 (2021, June).
-Colonising the coconut groves: Artistic legacies of British colonial Malaya.
-(Post)Colonialism and Cultural Heritage.
+Colonising the coconut groves: Artistic legacies of British colonial Malaya. *(Post)Colonialism and Cultural Heritage*.
 Humboldt Forum, Berlin.

 [^2]: Table 4.6 circulation rates of Singapore newspapers, 1919–1932.
 See Kenley, D.L.
 (2003). *New culture in a new world: The May Fourth Movement and the Chinese diaspora in Singapore, 1919–1932* (p.
 101).
 New York: Routledge.
 (Call no.: RSING 959.57004951 KEN).
 For Singapore’s population of the period, see Table 5.14, percentage distribution of Singapore’s total population by ethnic group in, Pan, L. (Ed.).
 (1998). *The encyclopedia of the Chinese overseas* (p.
 200).
 Singapore: Archipelago Press.
 (Call no.: RSING 304.80951 ENC)